tendant/proxy-request/README.md

 # proxy-request

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to proxy HTTP Request with post processing

 ## Usage